jaykorea/Isaac-RL-Two-wheel-Legged-Bot/README.md

 The robot has two legs, each with a hip and shin joint, and two wheels.
 The robot's task is to maintain an upright position while also being capable of forward and backward motion.

 ### Simulation Environment
-We use Nvidia's Isaac Gym to simulate the robot's dynamics and environment.
+I use Nvidia's Isaac Gym to simulate the robot's dynamics and environment.
 The Isaac Gym provides a PyTorch-compatible interface, allowing seamless integration with popular RL algorithms.

 ### State Observations
 The robot's state comprises its joint positions and velocities, body position, orientation, and linear and angular velocities.
 Specifically: